Nicholas-BI/bakery-efficiency-score/README.md

 # 🍰 Bakery Story: Recipe Efficiency Report (Power BI)

-A Power BI report that ranks *Bakery Story* recipes based on what *you* value—Profit, Cook Time, Servings, and XP.
+A Power BI report that ranks *Bakery Story* recipes based on what *you* value.
 Use dynamic sliders and an exponent-based scoring model built on ratio-normalized metrics to customize the rankings in real time.

 ---